NonGMOTrash/teralite/README.md

 - added the staff
 - added mages
 - added the spear
+- added wardens
-- added the warden
+- added the dagger (rogues now use this)
+- added medics
 - added arrow turrets and pylons
 - the sword now as a counter (right click)
-- added kills counter to level completion screen
+- added a kills counter to level completion screen
 - fixed hitboxes and spike activation going through walls
 - added speed, slowness, and regeneration status effects
 - renabled gpu snap to fix weird visual artifacts with tilemaps
-- other enemies can now pick up hearts
+- fixed status effect stacking not working
 - fixed the bow being capped at 2 damage instead of 3
 - replaced a few of the sound effects
 - made the readme into a .html file